 1. Don't Overwhelm Your Visitors

-- A chat bot or live chat offer
+- A chatbot or live chat offer

 Consider these questions as you create pop-ups that your visitors will experience on your website: